zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 ### Scalable MLOps System for Personalized Movie Recommendation with Real-Time Monitoring

+Current recommendation systems, including Netflix’s, often rely heavily on behavioral data and content metadata, using static models that lack adaptability to rapidly changing user preferences.
+These systems may overlook richer data modalities like audio and video content, limiting their ability to personalize in cold-start or nuanced scenarios.

-Current recommendation systems often rely on static models with limited adaptability to changing user behavior.
-Our project introduces an automated MLOps pipeline for personalized movie recommendations using the Enhanced MovieLens dataset and a Transformer-based model (SSE-PT).
+Our project introduces an automated MLOps pipeline for personalized movie recommendations using the Enhanced MovieLens dataset which includes text, metadata, audio, and trailer transcriptions, and a Transformer-based model (SSE-PT).
 We streamline training, tuning, deployment, and monitoring using Ray, MLflow, FastAPI, and Kubernetes with GitOps support via ArgoCD and Helm.

 The system enables low-latency online inference, real-time performance tracking, and fast retraining cycles.
 Business metrics such as model responsiveness will guide evaluation, offering a scalable, adaptive alternative to traditional manual workflows.